 I’ve finally gotten my kids ready for back to school.
 I bought the clothes, the gear, the supplies.
 I’ve been doing “homework” and getting out of the house at a regular time.
 I’ve visited the school campus.
 But the true test, the reality check that summer is over?
-A morning routine for school.
+A smooth morning routine for school.

 My family faced a new challenge this fall.
 Not only is my eldest going to school, but now his twin brothers are too.
 And they’re going to different schools with about the same pick up and drop off schedules.
 With an hour to wake the boys, get them dressed, fed and out the door, we have our hands full.

 So yeah… back to school, or, in my twins’ case, first-time at school, will be different.

 Tips for a smooth morning routine for school

 To make life easier, I’ve compiled six tips that have made those school mornings smoother.
 I hope they work for you too.

 I always tell myself: No matter how tired you are in the evenings, you’ll be even more tired in the mornings.
 And I get it—it sucks to ‘waste’ your evenings preparing for the next day.
 I’d rather be on my computer, watch a movie, or read.
 Not pack school lunches or think about what the kids will wear.

 But the more you can get out of the way in the evenings, the smoother your mornings will be.
 Make sure your child’s backpack includes everything he needs to bring, such as:

 - library books to return

 - lunch and snacks